amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is the following

+3.2 Define model architecture

+3.3 Training the model

+3.4 Validation and testing

+**4. Use the model to make predictions on new images**

+**5. Analyze the softmax probabilities of the new images**

+**6. Summarize the results with a written report**

+###Design and Test a Model Architecture

+####1.
+Describe how you preprocessed the image data.
+What techniques were chosen and why did you choose these techniques?
+Consider including images showing the output of each preprocessing technique.
+Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
+Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.